-- The experimental Approach planned.
-(This should be concise, but detailed enough so that adjudicators can judge the approach.
-It may include remedies for difficulties that are already known.
-Possible publishable applications should be given.)
+- The experimental approach planned.
+(This should be concise, but detailed enough so that reviewers can judge the approach.
+It may include remedies for difficulties that are already known.)

 - The sum of money requested and how it is to be spent.

-4. The laboratory, and especially the applicant, should not already be involved in several projects.
+3. The laboratory, and especially the applicant, should not already be involved in several projects.
 The submission must cite any existing support and any relevant fund-seeking (or approach to a company) that is pending or has been rejected, or which the proposed work might render feasible.
-(Members of the Royal Society of Chemistry should have considered trying its Research Fund.)
-The bid limit is £1200 or, if employing vacation help, £1800.
-To help funding students who are before their final year, a bursary (for five weeks) should be sought from a source such as the Nuffield Foundation and the outcome should be notified.
+The bid limit is £4,000 which can be split to cover a student as well as consumables.
 An applicant must cite any previous application to the Fund.

-7. Where a short-term stipend is sought, the person must be engaged in benchwork rather than writing-up; if it is for a student (who need not be named), the application should state whether the work would be done before the student's final year.
+5. Where a short-term stipend is sought, the person must be engaged in benchwork rather than writing-up; if it is for a student, the application should state whether the work would be done before the student's final year.
 Bench expenditure may include special materials or minor capital items.
-Up to 20% of the grant may be used for institutional overheads.

 Note: The Summer Vacation Studentships Scheme can also support vacation help, but the emphasis is different.
-The Guildford Fund emphasizes progress in methodology, and a student of any year (or just finished a degree course) may be supported for this.
+The Eric Reid Fund emphasizes progress in methodology, and a student of any year (or just finished a degree course) may be supported for this.

-9. Applicants should state to whom a grant awarded should be paid, and when they would take up the notional award.
+7. Applicants should state to whom a grant awarded should be paid, and when they would expect to start the work.
 If this depends on matching support they should say when its availability will be known, and should notify the Biochemical Society of the outcome.
 Awards cannot be extended or renewed.

-11. An application should be made online via the society's webpage.
-The application should include an abstract of max 100 words outling why the applicant is doing the project and giving a brief background on their project.
-It is important applications are easy to understand and give the reader an understanding of what the applicant is tryng to acheive.
+8. The application should include a lay abstract of maximum 100 words outlining why the project is important and giving a brief background on their project.
+It is important applications are easy to understand and give the reader an understanding of what the applicant is trying to achieve.

-12. Funding will not be awarded in 2 consecutive years.
+9. Funding will not be awarded in two consecutive years.